y1hanh/Glowfolio/README.md

-# 🌱 Your Next Portfolio Template
+# 🌱 Your Glow Portfolio Template

-Welcome to your next **easy-build** portfolio site – crafted with React and designed to help developers share their journey with style and simplicity.
+Welcome to **Glow**, your next **easy-build** portfolio site – crafted with React and designed to help developers share their journey with style and simplicity.

+Whether you're showcasing your experience, projects, or personal story, **Glow** gives you a clean, elegant timeline layout with both light and dark modes.

 🖥 **Live Demo:** [yihan.earth](https://yihan.earth)